-(Some of the line numbers on the January 1993 and January 1994 revisions of Form 8609 differ from earlier revisions of that form (i.e., the March 1991 and December 1989 revisions).
-In these cases, the line references that correspond to the earlier revisions of Form 8609 are shown in parentheses in these Schedule A instructions.)
+Note: Some of the line numbers on the December 1988 and March 1991 revisions of Form 8609 differ from later revisions.
+In these cases, the line references that correspond to the 1988 or 1991 revisions, if different, are shown in parentheses in these instructions.